Home

 There are 3 types of sleep apnea:

+• Central sleep apnea - occurs when respiratory centers in the brain fail to send the necessary messages to initiate breathing.
 Although the airway isn't blocked, the diaphragm and chest muscles stop moving, therefore you don't snore if you have central apnea episodes.

-• obstructive sleep apnea - in which cessation of airflow is noted despite continued efforts to breath due to upper airway obstruction, therefore you will snore very loud and irregular.
+• Obstructive sleep apnea - in which cessation of airflow is noted despite continued efforts to breath due to upper airway obstruction, therefore you will snore very loud and irregular.

-• Obstructive apnea affects almost 18 million people only in the United States, and is most often seen in patients with overweight problems.
+Obstructive apnea affects almost 18 million people only in the United States, and is most often seen in patients with overweight problems.

 A sign can be a thick neck, which is a measure of body weight.
 So, you may have a sign of sleep apnea if you have you collar size: